Phones of CES 2022: Samsung Galaxy S21 FE, OnePlus 10 Pro, Vivo V23, TCL and Nokia

 We've put together a list of the best announcements we've seen.
 Some are devices like the Samsung Galaxy S21 FE - phones we've been waiting a while to see - while others are more surprising, such as Vivo's new range.

+Don't expect to read about the Realme GT 2 and Realme GT 2 Pro below as these handsets technically weren't shown at CES despite launching in early January.
+Unlike CES 2021, we didn't hear about a new flagship Samsung phone either.
+We'll have to wait a while longer to hear about the Samsung Galaxy S22.

-Read on while we take you through the list of every major phone we saw at CES 2022, and explain why they're worth your time.
+Read on while we take you through the list of every major phone we saw at CES 2022.

 Samsung Galaxy S21 FE